manosbatsis/robotic-hoover-rest/README.md

 This repo was a sample assignment.
 You can find the annotated assignment including comments/assumptions (see $${\color{green}Tip}$$ sections) in [docs/ASSIGNMENT.md](doc/ASSIGNMENT.md).

-### API Versions

-Based on our assignment comments (see above) this repo provides two API versions:
+Based on our assignment comments above, this repo provides two API versions:

 - v1.0 as requested in the assignment
 - v2.0 according to our comments.